NayakSubhransu/NayakSubhransu/README.md

 - **High School (10th Grade):**
   - Name of School: Jeevan Jyothi Convent School(ICSE)(2018)
 - **Intermediate (12th Grade):**
   - Name of Institution: Ascent Junior College(2020)
 - **Bachelor's Degree (Engineering):**
   - Name of University: INDIAN INSTITUTE OF TECHNOLOGY BHUBANESWAR(2021- on going)

-## 🌱 Areas of Interest

-- Contributing to Open-source projects.
-- Exploring the online world and web deep for new experiences.
-- Website and UI Designing.
-- Investigating U-Tube for Educational Content.
-- Aptitude for the enjoyment of working out mathematical Problems.
-- A Passion for and Leaning Towards the Subjects of Computer Science.

 ## 🔧 Skills